tgstation/tgstation-server/README.md

 ### Configuring

 Create an `appsettings.Production.json` file next to `appsettings.json`.
 This will override the default settings in appsettings.json with your production settings.
 There are a few keys meant to be changed by hosts.
+Modifying any config files while the server is running will trigger a safe restart (Keeps DreamDaemon's running).
 Note these are all case-sensitive:

 - `General:MinimumPasswordLength`: Minimum password length requirement for database users